ordermind/symfony-logical-authorization-bundle/docs/source/quickstart.rst

         {"flag": "user_is_author"}
 ``host``
-    Checks if the current request comes from an approved host.
+    Checks if the current request is sent to an approved host.

     **Example**

     .. code-block:: javascript

-        // Allow access only if the request comes from localhost
+        // Allow access only if the request is sent to localhost

         {"host": "localhost"}
 ``ip``
-    Checks if the current request comes from an approved ip address.
+    Checks if the current request comes from an approved ip address or range.

     **Example**